JonClayton/phase-0/week-6/6-5_reflection.md

 end
 p recursive(startup_names)
 ```

-And then to generalize more, I worked out how to use a proc so the recursive method itself is responsible for only the iteration through the next, while it receives an argument that performs the desired operation on each element it encounters while iterating.
+Then to generalize more, I worked out how to use a proc so the recursive method itself is responsible for only the iteration through the next, while it receives an argument that performs the desired operation on each element it encounters while iterating.
 This makes it more generalized.
 I've also used descriptive variable names to maximize readability.
 ```ruby
 add_ly_to = Proc.new {|string| string += "ly"}